Bounds for the annealed return probability on large finite percolation clusters: Proofs

-Taking the expectation of both sides of the inequality and applying Lemma \ref{lemma:mtp} yields the result. \\
+Taking the expected value of both sides of the inequality and applying Lemma \ref{lemma:mtp} to express $P_t(o)$ by the normalised trace yields the result. \\

-(Corollary \ref{cor:z2_trees}, i.), Upper bound): Since Bernoulli bond percolation on the Euclidean lattice is invariant under the unimodular transitive group of translations of the Euclidean lattice, this is a special case of Theorem \ref{theo:3}.
-The result follows from the well-known fact[\ref{grimmet}], that there exists $\a>0$, s.t. $\E_\mu[|\Cn|^\a]<\infty$.
-(From [\ref{kesten2} it follows that $\alpha<1/5$). \\
+{\em Corollary \ref{cor:z2_trees}, i.); Upper bound}: Since Bernoulli bond percolation on the Euclidean lattice is invariant under the unimodular transitive group of translations of the Euclidean lattice, this is a special case of Theorem \ref{theo:3}.
+The result follows from the well-known fact [\ref{kesten2}], that there exists $\a>0$, s.t. $\E_\mu[|\Cn|^\a]<\infty$. \\